 For most of the three-mile round-trip journey, I was surrounded on all four sides by towering peaks.
 Some were covered with dustings of snow that looked like powdered sugar gently sprinkled on top.
 Others were sunny and bare, aside from piles of rocks and bighorn sheep doing their best to blend in with the terrain.

 Elsewhere, the aesthetically-pleasing sights became creeks, evergreen trees, alpine meadows, and snow patches that emerged around the trail.
 And of course, there’s the payoff at the end: Hidden Lake.

 The Hidden Lake hike is a fairly busy one, so expect to see plenty of other tourists on the journey.
 But the crowds do thin out the further you go, and once you reach the Hidden Lake Overlook, you’ll realize the trip was more than worth it.

-The initial portion of the trail is a paved sidewalk, followed by an elevated boardwalk to keep people off the fragile plants.
+The initial portion of the trail is a paved sidewalk, which means that it’s wheelchair accessible for at least the beginning portion.
+That’s followed by an elevated boardwalk to keep people off the fragile plants.
 Clements Mountain (8760 feet) looms large up ahead.

 Clements dwarfs a lone hiker:

 I’ve hiked Hidden Lake Trail twice.
 The first time, I saw no mountain goats, which was rare and disappointing.
 The second time, I saw around 20 goats, many of them up close.
 Don’t be surprised if they cross the trail right in front of you!

 Here’s an article detailing where I saw mountain goats in Glacier National Park on the hike.

 Once you get a good distance into the hike, be sure to pause to look around in all directions.
 The views looking back are just as mind-blowing: